Learn Choosing a Rehab Facility: How...

 In the U.S., drug treatment facilities are state-regulated.
 This means that treatment professionals at rehabs must meet various licensing and credential requirements as determined by the state.

-If you’re in the U.S., to see licensing requirements by state please consult the state regulations for substance use disorder programs and counselors1 overview by the U.S. Substance Abuse and Mental Health Services Administration (SAMHSA) or the credentials and licensing of substance use disorder workers2 listed by the U.S. Department of Health and Human Services.
+To see licensing requirements by state please consult the state regulations for substance use disorder programs and counselors overview by the U.S. Substance Abuse and Mental Health Services Administration (SAMHSA) or the credentials and licensing of substance use disorder workers listed by the U.S. Department of Health and Human Services.1,2

-Following, you’ll find more information about the various employees at addiction and mental health rehabs, by area of expertise.
+Below, you’ll find more information about the various employees at addiction and mental health rehabs by area of expertise.

 Medical Professionals

-Medical and mental health professionals have medical training and licensing.
-Not all rehab facilities house medical team members, but many luxury programs do.
+Not all rehab facilities house medical team members, but many programs do.
 These highly qualified professionals oversee aspects of treatment like detox, health screening at intake, and managing medication.
 Depending on the program, they might also help clients address co-occurring physical health problems while in residential care.
 They may or may not have specializations specifically related to addiction treatment.

 Medical Doctors

-Luxury rehabs with on-site detox facilities often staff doctors who oversee detox programming and safely guide patients through withdrawal.3 They may also review and administer clients’ regular medications, as well as oversee their general physical health and wellbeing.
-Some rehabs also have an addiction medicine physician,4 which is a doctor with an advanced education in addiction, on-site.
+Rehabs with on-site detox facilities often staff doctors who oversee detox programming and safely guide patients through withdrawal.3 They may also review and administer patients' regular medications, as well as oversee their general physical health and wellbeing.
+Some rehabs may have an addiction medicine physician on-site, which is a doctor with an advanced education in addiction.4

 Nurses